Complexity and Misspecification: Introduction

+Our analysis builds on \citeauthor{miss25}’s (\citeyear{miss25}) framework for decision making under model misspecification, which distinguishes uncertainty about models from concerns that all of the models being considered may be wrong. \citet{lanzani25} studies the dynamic implications of this approach when misspecification concerns adjust endogenously as model fit changes.
+We extend this dynamic framework by adding a preference for simple worst-case beliefs: we penalize the entropy of the distortion, so among all equally pessimistic worst-case scenarios, Nature prefers the one that is most concentrated.
+In the main text we suppose that the complexity penalty is proportional to the entropy of the distribution, so that the worst-case beliefs admit a closed-form characterization with a Gibbs structure, combining an exponential tilt in utilities with a power transformation of the structured model.
+However, this functional form is not essential; as we explain in Online Appendix \ref{app:general_complexity}, it suffices to use the more general additive perturbations of \citet{fudenberg2015stochastic}.

 We first study this criterion in a static environment.
-We show that, except in knife-edge cases, increasing complexity aversion strictly reduces the entropy of the worst-case distortion.
-In a simple safe-versus-risky example, this mechanism alters the ranking of actions even when the degree of robustness is held fixed: pessimism about risky actions can be generated using concentrated, low-entropy distortions, whereas pessimism about safe actions necessarily remains diffuse.
-As a result, complexity aversion tilts choice toward safety.
+The key result in this setting is that increasing complexity aversion strictly reduces the entropy of worst-case distortions (except in degenerate cases).
+This creates a notable asymmetry: risky actions can be made pessimistic via concentrated, low-entropy distortions---such as overweighting a severe market crash---whereas safe actions cannot easily be made pessimistic this way; their adverse scenarios must remain diffuse.
+As a result, complexity aversion tilts choice toward actions that are ``safe'' in a precise sense: actions whose worst-case narratives are harder to describe simply.